airshipit/docs/doc/source/airship2/site-authoring.rst

    ./tools/init_site.sh

 .. note::
-   The environment variables have default values that point to arishipctl release tag v2.0.0 and treasuremap release tag v2.0.0.
+   The environment variables have default values that point to airshipctl release tag v2.0.0 and treasuremap release tag v2.0.0.
 You only need to (re)set them in the command line if you want a different release version, a branch or a specific commit.